 White plaid shirt with khaki pants

 One mistake many men make with khaki trousers is going too slim.
-Overly-tight pants are not only restrictive and uncomfortable, they can also ruin the balance of your look – especially if you’ve gone for a boxy plaid shirt and tee up top.
+Overly-tight pants are not only restrictive and uncomfortable, they can also ruin the balance of your look – especially if you’ve gone for a boxy plaid shirt and T-shirt up top.

 Instead, look for straight-cut pants that better complement casual pieces.
 Keep the shirt untucked, wear it open like a jacket, and finish with your favourite pair of white sneakers.